sangeetpannu123/R6DB-Discord-Bot/README.md

   - [ ] Option for X number of days
   - [ ] Make the graph animated instead of static.
 - [ ] Option to compare players
-- [ ] Option to fill in a player or match ESL link & get full stats on all involved players.
+- [X] **in beta** Option to fill in a player or match ESL link & get full stats on all involved players.
 - [ ] Be able to "register" to get information about yourself faster
 - [ ] Be able to create a "guild" leaderboard for registered people in the "guild"